jennevv/GPyTorchWrapper/README.md

 The `training_conf` section specifies the model architecture and the training parameters.
 The `model_class` must be specified as one of the available models in the `gp_models.py` file.

-Regular hyperparameter optimization in GPyTorch makes use of the Adam optimizer.
+Regular hyperparameter optimization in GPyTorch makes use of the Adam optimizer for maximizng the log of the marginal likelihood (LML).
-Alternatively, the model can be trained using the BoTorch's Bayesian-based optimization for GPs.
+Alternatively, the model can be trained using the BoTorch's Bayesian-based optimization of the LML.
 See more information about BoTorch [here](https://botorch.org/).

 **Note**: training is always performed in double precision.